Trevor Baum is a designer and photographer based in New York.

 imoji has since integrated with popular messaging and social apps such as WhatsApp, Facebook Messenger, KakaoTalk, Twitter, and Instagram, and has been featured in Forbes

 A display typeface designed that's both rugged and refined.
 Inspired by the workmanship, lettering, and baseball jerseys of the 1930's and 40's.
 Available for purchase at Lost Type

 Haymaker has been used commercially by global brands such as Starbucks, Obama for America, Converse, Arizona Iced Tea, The Cosmopolitan Las Vegas, and many others.

 A typeface inspired by a hand-painted optician's sign on Valencia Street in San Francisco, Mission Gothic is a relic; a ghost from an era where letters were hand-painted on wood and glass.
 Made up of five weights and two styles, Mission Gothic is a full font family.
-Available for purchase exclusively at Lost Type
+Available for purchase at Lost Type

 Mission Gothic has been used commercially by global brands such as The Gap, Bonobos, Old Navy, and many others.
 Read a blog post written about the creation process here

 .
 Mission Gothic was was co-created by James Edmondson

 Collection of assorted illustrations, logos and lettering, both commissioned and self-directed, for brands, prints and other projects.

 Posters were printed on archival paper and sold on Fab.com

 as a collaboration with Knowlita